Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Maintain good potassium intake

-If you have noticed changes in your blood pressure levels, remember that it is best to seek prompt medical attention to prevent possible future complications.
-When you visit your Cardiologist, try to keep a detailed record of your symptoms, blood pressure measurements and what you think triggered those times when the reading was elevated.
-Contact us, we are here to help.
+If you have noticed changes in your blood pressure levels, remember to seek prompt medical attention to prevent possible future complications.
+When you visit your Cardiologist, try to keep a detailed record of your symptoms, blood pressure measurements, and what you think triggered those times when the reading was elevated.
+Contact us; we are here to help.